conan-io/docs/reference/commands/install.rst

 Let`s say that we already have a ``conan.lock`` input lockfile, but we just added a new ``requires = "newpkg/1.0"`` to a new dependency.
-We could resolve the dependencies, locking all the previously locked versions, while allowing to resolve the new one, not previously in the lockfile, and store it in a new or overwrite the existing lockfile:
+We could resolve the dependencies, locking all the previously locked versions, while allowing to resolve the new one, which was not previously present in the lockfile, and store it in a new location, or overwrite the existing lockfile:

 .. code-block:: bash